bekk/bekk-christmas/post/javascript/the-three-ways-of-fetching.md

 title: The Three Ways of Fetching
 image: https://images.unsplash.com/photo-1480819031369-4710cf00b8d7
 ingress: "I'm part of a group that holds introductory courses on web development for students and new employees in Bekk.
-Somewhere in the course we say that there are three ways to retrieve data in JavaScript: **callbacks, promises and async / await**.
-I noticed that we do not explain all three in the workshop, so here it comes."
+In the course we say that there are three ways to retrieve data in JavaScript: **callbacks, promises and async / await**.
+I was curious to see them measured up against each other, so here it comes."
 description: "An introduction to three different ways of fetching data in
   JavaScript: callbacks, promises and async / await."
 links: